Psalms For Life

 This psalm begins much like others celebrating Zion, God’s earthly home.
 Zion’s location is sanctified by God’s presence.
 YHWH, not David, is named as Zion’s founder, and YHWH loves Zion supremely because it’s where heaven and earth uniquely intersect.
 Zion embodies all of God’s hopes for a new world order, founded on justice and peace.

-But the psalm takes an astonishing turn in describing Zion’s glories—that the peoples that threatened Israel’s existence are all declared to know God and be born in Zion.
+But the psalm takes an astonishing turn in describing Zion’s glories—announcing that the peoples that threatened Israel’s very existence all know God and are born in Zion.
 Rahab refers figuratively to Egypt as a sea monster intent on devouring little Israel.
 The Philistines represent Israel’s equivalent threat within Canaan.
 The other nations named all tried to wipe Israel off the map at some point.

 Having begun with God’s love for Zion, the psalmist appropriately ends with Zion’s love for God, as its people tell him in exuberant song and dance that he is their only source of life.